In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 Resale Certificates

 Retailers often have the opportunity to buy items to resell without paying sales tax at the time of purchase.
 Resale certificates, otherwise known as a reseller’s permit, are presented to the vendor at checkout.
 As a seller, you may also accept a certificate from another retailer.
-This TaxJar post gives more details about resale certificates and when you can use them.

 Reporting and filing

-When your state sales tax filing due date rolls around (remember, this will usually be either every month, every quarter or once per year), then it’s time to report how much sales tax you’ve collected.
+When your state sales tax filing due date rolls around (remember, this will usually be either every month, every quarter, or once per year), then it’s time to report how much sales tax you’ve collected.

 In a handful of states with no local tax rates, this is fairly easy.
 They merely want you to report how much sales tax you’ve collected from buyers in that state.
-But in most states, reporting sales tax is a complicated and time-consuming hassle.
+However, in most states, reporting sales tax is a complicated and time-consuming hassle.

 There are a few important considerations to remember when you file sales tax: